4kills/go-zlib/README.md

 - **Do NOT use the <ins>same</ins> Reader / Writer across multiple threads <ins>simultaneously</ins>.** You can do that if you **sync** the read/write operations, but you could also create as many readers/writers as you like - for each thread one, so to speak.
 This library is generally considered thread-safe.

 - **Always `Close()` your Reader / Writer when you are done with it** - especially if you create a new reader/writer for each decompression/compression you undertake (which is generally discouraged anyway).
-As the C-part of this library is not subject to the go garbage collector, the memory allocated by it must be released manually (by a call to `Close()`) to avoid memory leakage.
+As the C-part of this library is not subject to the Go garbage collector, the memory allocated by it must be released manually (by a call to `Close()`) to avoid memory leakage.

 - **`HuffmanOnly` does NOT work as with the standard library**.
 If you want to use `HuffmanOnly`, refer to the `NewWriterLevelStrategy()` constructor function.
 However, your existing code won't break by leaving `HuffmanOnly` as argument to `NewWriterLevel()`, it will just use the default compression strategy and compression level 2.